Siddh-03/Travel-Landing-Page/README.md

 # Travel Landing Page (Jadoo) ✈️

-A pixel-perfect, responsive travel agency landing page built with React.js and Pure CSS.
+A pixel-perfect, responsive travel agency landing page built with React.js and pure CSS.
 This project replicates a Figma design with high fidelity and features a mock backend integration for dynamic data fetching.

 ---